Stride-Labs/.github/profile/README.md

 Check out our repos 👇

 ## stride
-This repo contains our core blockchain code.
+our core blockchain code

 ## explorer
-This is our block explorer, based on ping.pub.
+our local block explorer, a fork of ping.pub

 ## testnet
-Follow the instructions in this repo to join our public testnet.
+instructions to run a node on our testnet